Edwin

 Notable People Named Edwin

-Edwin Powell Hubble, an American astronomer, was instrumental in the development of extragalactic astronomy and observational cosmology.
+Edwin Powell Hubble was an American astronomer who pioneered extragalactic astronomy and observational cosmology.

-Edwin Arlington Robinson, an American poet and playwright, achieved three Pulitzer Prizes for Poetry and received four Nobel Prize in Literature nominations.
+Edwin Arlington Robinson, an American poet and playwright, won three Pulitzer Prizes for Poetry and was nominated for the Nobel Prize in Literature four times.

-Edwin Besaile - Edwin José Besaile Fayad is a Colombian architect and politician who served as the governor of the department of Córdoba and is a member of the Besaile Fayad clan, known for his political involvement with the Party of the U.
+Edwin Besaile - Edwin José Besaile Fayad is a Colombian architect and politician who served as governor of Córdoba and is part of the Besaile Fayad political clan.

-Edwin Bryant Crocker was a California Supreme Court Justice and the founder of the Crocker Art Museum in Sacramento, California.
+Edwin Bryant Crocker served on the California Supreme Court and founded the Crocker Art Museum in Sacramento.

-Edwin Baruch Winans was a distinguished United States Army officer who achieved the rank of major general.
+Edwin Baruch Winans was a US Army major general.

-Edwin Paxton Hood (1820–1885) was a prominent English nonconformist, writer, biographer, and author.
+Edwin Paxton Hood was an English nonconformist writer and biographer.

-Edwin Janss Gregson was a notable American Thoroughbred racehorse trainer, best known for training the 1982 Kentucky Derby winner, Gato Del Sol.
+Edwin Janss Gregson was an American Thoroughbred trainer best known for conditioning Gato Del Sol, the 1982 Kentucky Derby winner.

 Carmen Teresa Lopez